ShiverMeTivers/tivers-sec/README.md

 # tivers-sec

-## Standalone Zeek Docker container
+Directory Layout

+* Zeek-Standalone
-- Lightweight
+  * Lightweight
-- Built from code and bash scripts
+  * Built from code and bash scripts
-- Processes Pcap files in the present directory
+  * Processes all Pcap files in the present directory through zeek and outputs the resulting /*.log files to the current directory